Cryptocurrency Anti-Money Laundering Report – Q4 2018

 Bad actors will need to launder $1.7 Billion in stolen and scammed cryptocurrencies before tough new global AML and KYC regulation go into effect over the next year.

 Whether it’s theft by hackers or inside jobs like exit scams, criminals must launder all of these ill-gotten gains before they can spend those funds in the real economy.
 In addition, global gangs, terrorist groups, and cyber criminals must hide their money trails.
-These bad actors are clearly flocking to jurisdictions with weak AML and Know Your Customer (KYC) regimes, because in our Q3 report we published the results of research showing 97% of criminal bitcoin flows into unregulated cryptocurrency exchanges.
+These bad actors are clearly flocking to jurisdictions with weak AML and The know your customer or know your client (KYC) guidelines ...
+More regimes, because in our Q3 report we published the results of research showing 97% of A Criminal is an individual or group who has been convicted ...
+More The term "Bitcoin" can either refer to Bitcoin the network, ...
+More flows into unregulated cryptocurrency exchanges.

-While recognizing the tremendous potential for innovation provided by blockchain technology, this dark side of the cryptocurrency ecosystem is not lost on regulators.
+While recognizing the tremendous potential for innovation provided by A blockchain is a shared digital ledger, or a continually up...
+More technology, this dark side of the cryptocurrency ecosystem is not lost on regulators.
 And 2018 saw major moves around the globe to rein in the Wild West aspect of these markets.
 By 2020 most modern economies will have deployed strict cryptocurrency anti-money laundering regulations.

 The global impacts of this pending legislation are being felt by the money launderers themselves.
 Those with US ties are choosing to comply, while those in money laundering havens and sanctioned countries continue to innovate.